 It is interesting to note that many spiritual teachers have a well-embellished AS to share with their students.
 The purpose for this is that the teacher’s story reassures the other ASs that spirituality is truly about the AS, about creating a better, happier and more wonderful story with a positive outcome.
 After all, the teacher has had one and now is telling you how to attain one!

 The truth is that there is no positive outcome for the AS.
 There is no remedy.
 It is an ongoing made-up story.

 Any attempt to escape from the AS is just one aspect of the AS struggling with another.
 Trying to get out of the trap is the trap.
-Yet the most amazing thing is that when the existential dilemma of the AS is truly seen, understood, and accepted by an innate intelligence existing prior to the AS, the internal writer may suddenly stop writing and let go of its pen.
-Suddenly, half way through the story, without any effort at all, the AS with all of its problems just ends with a tremendous sigh of relief.
+Yet the most amazing thing is that when the existential dilemma of the AS is truly seen, understood, and accepted by an innate intelligence existing prior to the AS, the internal author may suddenly stop writing and let go of its pen.
+Suddenly, half way through the story, without any effort at all, the AS, with all of its problems and struggles, just ends with a tremendous sigh of relief.